t4zzlerdeveloper/EpicNotification/README.md

 # USAGE
 Notification.Show(enTitle, enContent, enTitleColor, enMilliseconds);

-enTitle - The Title of the Bubble Notification (type: string)
+enTitle - The Title of the Bubble Notification (type: string) (Max Length: 15)

-enContent - The Content of the Bubble Notification (type: string)
+enContent - The Content of the Bubble Notification (type: string)(Max Length: 25)

 enTitleColor - The Title Color of the Bubble Notification (type: Color)